ilyagooh/ilyagooh/README.md

 - 👋 Hi, I’m @ilyagooh
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any sort of code
+- 💞️ I’m looking to collaborate on code
 - 📫 How to reach me ilyagooh@gmail.com

 <!---